jmspit/dodo/README.md

-# DODO - a C++ convenience library {#mainpage}
+# DODO - C++ container service library {#mainpage}

 ## Design goals

-A library to facilitate of C++ software for the Linux platform with a focus on automated and containerized deployments.
+A library to facilitate C++ software development for the Linux platform with a focus on containerized deployments.

 ## Dependencies